envyen/docs/_posts/2021-10-24-QT-Windows-Dark-theme.md

 - windows-10
 ---

-**qt-winDark**

 Qt directly doesnt support Dark/Light theme from Windows 10.
-This is an workaround only.
+This is an workaround.

-**Warning:** this is not considered a proper solution, and Windows 10 api can change !!
+Please note, this is not considered a proper solution, and Windows 10 api can change !!
-Not tested on every Windows 10 verisons, use at caution.
+Not tested on every Windows 10 verisons, use at caution..

 * Title bar - Based on https://github.com/statiolake/neovim-qt/commit/da8eaba7f0e38b6b51f3bacd02a8cc2d1f7a34d8
 * Stylesheet - based on https://forum.qt.io/post/523388